Gidan95/UnityMLAgentsTraining_OLD/README.md

 \* value is not correct because the model has been trained with faster floor switch times.
 I will update it as soon as possible

 #### Observations
-I think I can achieve much better training results by using stacked vectors so that the agent can remember previous states and manage better the yellow zones.
-For example if the agent is in a yellow zone it can understand if it has time to reach the objective or not
+~~I think I can achieve much better training results by using stacked vectors so that the agent can remember previous states and manage better the yellow zones.
+For example if the agent is in a yellow zone it can understand if it has time to reach the objective or not~~ Tested but the mean reward increases much more slowly compared to no stacked vectors at all